PLACES TO VISIT

 The spectacular Norfolk and Suffolk Broads, are Britain's largest protected wetland and third largest inland waterway, with the status of a national park.
 Why not head to one of the popular river side villages such as Horning or Wroxham a take a river cruise or hire a day boat to explore the beautiful scenery.
 The nearby Oulton Broad is a very popular place to go for water-sports such as; sailing, canoeing, rowing & boating.

-Then there is the Fine City of Norwich (the second largest and most complete medieval city in the Britain) with its Norman Castle, Cathedral and Market Place along with the charming timber framed houses that line Elm Hill and not forgetting it's status as one of the top shopping destinations in the UK.
+Then there is the Fine City of Norwich (the second largest and most complete medieval city in the Britain) with its Norman Castle, Cathedral and Market Place along with the charming timber framed houses that line Elm Hill.